With spring approaching and summer on the distant horizon, there is no better time to get outside and experience the Orkney elements.

 Brough of Birsay, West Mainland

 This island off the west coast of the Orkney mainland can only be reached by a causeway at low tide, but it’s worth the wait.
-Explore the rockpools and the sea-life left behind by the retreating tide as you cross over, then climb up the steps onto the Brough itself to walk round the remains of a Norse village.
-Hike to the island’s lighthouse for stunning views of the Atlantic, and you can even see puffins between May and August!
-Remember to make your way back over the causeway before the tide comes in – tide times are available to view at the Visit Scotland Information Centre in Kirkwall.
+Explore the rockpools and the sea-life left behind by the retreating tide as you cross over, then climb up the steps onto the Brough itself to walk round the remains of a Norse settlement.
+Hike to the island’s lighthouse for stunning views of the Atlantic, and you can even see puffins between May and August.
+Remember to make your way back over the causeway before the tide comes in – tide times are available to view on our Today page or at the Visit Scotland Information Centre in Kirkwall.

 Mull Head, East Mainland

 This is one of our favourite places to blow away the cobwebs.
 A local nature reserve, Mull Head offers sea views, wildlife and plenty of natural and historical attractions.
 Walking routes in the area take in the Gloup, a huge collapsed sea-cave, and the Brough of Deerness, complete with the remains of a tiny Norse chapel and settlement.
 There is also a small visitor centre which has more information on the history of the reserve and recommendations on things to see and do in the area.